SumoLogic/sumologic-documentation/docs/cse/integrations/enable-virustotal-enrichment.md

 id: enable-virustotal-enrichment
 title: Enable VirusTotal Enrichment
 sidebar_label: Enable VirusTotal Enrichment
-description: Enrich your Insights with information from VirusTotal.
+description: Enrich your insights with information from VirusTotal.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The VirusTotal Enrichment enriches Signals based on queries it runs against VirusTotal.
+The VirusTotal Enrichment enriches signals based on queries it runs against VirusTotal.

 :::note
 This feature requires the VirusTotal Premium API.
 :::

-For each Insight created, the enrichment checks the Records in the Signals that contribute to that Insight, looking for the values found in certain Record attributes that contain IP addresses, URLs, hostnames, or hashes.
+For each insight created, the enrichment checks the records in the signals that contribute to that insight, looking for the values found in certain record attributes that contain IP addresses, URLs, hostnames, or hashes.
 These are the fields the enrichment examines:

 * `srcDevice_ip`
 * `dstDevice_ip`